 If the violation(s) charged would not warrant immediate suspension or expulsion, the student and the Resolution Coordinator may agree to resolve the matter.
 In that event, the student and the Resolution Coordinator shall review the charges and the student shall accept responsibility for the charged violations of the Student Code of Conduct.
 The student and the Resolution Coordinator may then discuss a plan for resolving the issues involved in the misconduct, which may include agreed-upon sanctions.
-A student who elects to resolve the charge(s) with the Resolution Coordinator shall, after being informed of his/her rights, sign a written waiver of a formal Resolution Board Hearing and a written acceptance of the specified sanction(s) imposed.
+A student who elects to resolve the charge(s) with the Resolution Coordinator shall, after being informed of his/her rights, sign a written acceptance of the specified sanction(s) imposed.